- I. General Information

 arrangements made in advance with the course faculty instructor.

-The video overhead projector in both labs are networked and ready for instructional use.
+The video overhead projector in the lab is networked and ready for instructional use.

 VI.
 Scheduling Courses in the Laboratories [top]

-- Both MH 321 and 332 are reserved primarily for the use of CASA lab classes that have a specific need for individual computer use for the students in the class.
+- MH 321 is reserved primarily for the use of CASA lab classes that have a specific need for individual computer use for the students in the class.

 - Requests for lab use cannot be made more than two weeks prior to the start of the University’s class scheduling process